Monday-Friday 8:00 am to 4:30 pm (except holidays)

 I hope the above information is helpful to you.
 My staff is always available to assist you with other questions.

-Please remember the Beacon website is available to answer most of your questions regarding property address, location, ownership, taxing district, school district, section, township and range, along with maps.
-Our Beacon website is updated nightly so ownership should be current, depending on when the property was purchased.
-Maps in beacon come with a List of layers that can be selected for information such as Lot numbers in Subdivisions, School and Fire districts and City limits.
+Please remember the Public Access site is available to answer most of your questions regarding property address, location, ownership, taxing district, school district, section, township and range, along with maps.
+Our Public Access website is updated nightly so ownership should be current, depending on when the property was purchased.
+Maps in Public Access come with a list of layers that can be selected for information such as Lot numbers in Subdivisions, School and Fire districts and City limits.
 There are also many tools available, such as measuring tools, buffers and lots of other features that are free to use as well.